FredHutch/easybuild-life-sciences/README.md

 `$ module use /app/easybuild/modules/all`

-- Load the EasyBuild module (it should tab out, these are just files):
+- Load the EasyBuild module (it should tab out, these are just files - use this to find newest ver '...EasyBuild/<tab>'):

 `$ module load EasyBuild/2.3.0`